-- Globally, cigarettes are responsible for an estimated one million fires per year at a cost of US \$27.2 billion a year. - In the United States alone, approximately 100,000 fires are caused from cigarettes each year adding up to \$6.95 billion in expenses. - In 1986, the world saw the worst forest fire in China's history when a cigarette ignited a blaze that destroyed 1.3 million hectares of land, the equivalent of more than 3 million acres or 3 times the size of Rhode Island.17
+- Globally, cigarettes are responsible for an estimated one million fires per year at a cost of US \$27.2 billion a year. - In the United States alone, approximately 100,000 fires are caused from cigarettes each year adding up to \$6.95 billion in expenses. - In 1986, the world saw the worst forest fire in China's history when a cigarette ignited a blaze that destroyed 1.3 million hectares of land, the equivalent of more than 3 million acres or 3 times the size of Rhode Island.21 - In August of 2020, over 300 acres of land burned in Solano County, California, as a result of a discarded cigarette butt.22 - The lithium-ion batteries in vapes have been known to explode and cause fires in garbage trucks and waste management plants if damaged or exposed to extreme heat.
+A California survey found that 56% of fires at waste facilities between 2016 and 2018 were reported to have been caused by batteries, most of which were lithium-ion ones.23